Hannah-Sten/PP2LAL2PP/docs/Language Specification.md

 *expression* this is a boolean expression using the relational operators mentioned down below.

 ## Numbers

+**Characters** can be used to express ASCII characters.
+A character is placed between single quotes and will be converted behind the scenes to the corresponding ASCII value.
+Example: `'7'` becomes *55*.

 **Decimal numbers** can only be typed using characters in the set `{1,2,3,4,5,6,7,8,9,0}` and cannot start with a `0`.
 Examples: `3`, `123`, `598123`,